Kate Shepherd

 | Website | kateshepherd |

 Shepherd completed her B.A. from Oberlin College in Oberlin, Ohio, in 1982.
-She studied briefly at the Institute for Architecture and Urban Studies, New York in 1982 before dropping out to pursue individual artistic work.
-During this time, Shepherd earned a living by painting portraits and creating drawings for The New Yorker.[5]
-Later, she obtained an M.F.A. from the School of Visual Arts in 1992.[2]
+Her formal training in design at the Institute for Architecture and Urban Studies, New York, and subsequent studies at Skowhegan School of Painting and Sculpture, inform her decades-long exploration of perspectival space.
+During the early stage of her artistic career Shepherd earned a living by painting portraits and creating drawings for The New Yorker.[10]
+She obtained an M.F.A. from the School of Visual Arts, NY, where she received the Paula Rhodes Award for exceptional achievement(1992)[11]

 Career